brainfoolong/web-ftp-client/README.md

 * SCSS (with converter for frontend): http://sass-lang.com/

 # Install linux
-* Download a realase zip and unpack to a directory and switch to that directory
+* Download a [realase zip](https://github.com/brainfoolong/web-ftp-client/releases/latest) and unpack to a directory and switch to that directory
 * Run `npm install --production`
 * Start server with `./wfc start`
 * Stop server with `./wfc stop`
 * Open http://IPTOSERVER:4340 in your browser

 # Install synology
-* Install package node 4
+* Install the package `node.js 4` via synology package manager
 * Via SSH terminal do the same as install linux.
 You can for sure use a shared folder.
 * Automatic boot on startup for DSM 6 or above
   * `sudo ln -s $(pwd)/wfc /usr/local/etc/rc.d/web-ftp-client.sh && sudo chmod 0755 wfc`